tiktok

 Rabies is typically transmitted through the saliva of an infected animal, usually through a bite or scratch.
 Raccoons can contract the virus from other infected animals, such as bats, skunks, and foxes.
 They can also get infected from other raccoons through fighting or mating.
 It's important to note that not all raccoons carry rabies, but it's difficult to tell if an animal is infected just by looking at it.

-Rabies is a viral disease that affects the nervous system of mammals, including raccoons.
-Rabies in raccoons is a serious issue as it can be transmitted to humans and other animals through bites or scratches.
+Rabies is a viral disease that affects the nervous systems of mammals, including raccoons.
+It is a serious issue in raccoons as it can be transmitted to humans and other animals through bites or scratches.
+If you see a foaming rabid raccoon, it's best to keep your distance from it.

 Transmission of Rabies to Raccoons